This Garmin Instinct review dives deep into the ins and outs of the Garmin smartwatch.

 Apps like Garmin Connect online also lets you see your friend’s activity.
 For instance, you can follow and compete with friends and family in trail running challenges to see who racks up the most steps per week.
 You can also earn badges for your accomplishments based on individual achievement.

-The water-resistance feature is part of U.S. military specifications 810 [R].
+The water-resistance feature is part of U.S. military specifications 810.
 These performance and manufacturing guidelines track rugged commercial and military equipment.
-Put another way: the Instinct will also hold up to extreme shock and thermal conditions.
+Put another way: the watch will also hold up to extreme shock and thermal conditions.